 The head VLAN is VLAN 1.
 The head VLAN includes the system admin controller (SAC), all rack leader controllers (RLCs), and all service nodes.
 The head VLAN is always configured as untagged.
 Any untagged packets coming into a SAC, RLC, or service node port are associated with the head VLAN.
-Internally, the head VLAN is configured as HEAD_VLAN=1 in the following file:
+In the cluster configuration tool's menus, the head VLAN appears as Head.

-Figure B-2 on page 139 shows the components that participate in the head network.
-The figure shows the top level switch.
+Figure B-3 on page 166 shows the components that participate in the head network.